-In mid-April my boyfriend and I went for a week to Tunisia or more precisely on the island Djerba.
+In mid-April, my boyfriend and I went for a week to Tunisia or more precisely to the island of Djerba.
 Little fun fact without fun, Djerba is the largest island in South Africa.
-We “begrudge” us a relaxed All Inclusive vacation to be able to switch off from the stressful everyday life.
+We “begrudge” ourselves a relaxing all-inclusive vacation to be able to switch off from the stressful everyday life.

-In our case, all inclusive holiday was not “just lying around the pool”.
+In our case, an all-inclusive holiday was not “just lying around the pool”.
 We went a lot out of the hotel and discovered the island.
 We often went out of the hotel and explored the island.
 Among other things, we visited an abandoned hotel and made a day trip to the Sahara.
-This island definitely has something for everyone and I’m happy to give you some advices in this Djerba travel guide.
+This island has something for everyone and I’m happy to give you some advice in this Djerba travel guide.
 It does not matter if you want to lie on the beach and drive a banana boat or if you want to broaden your knowledge through culture, everyone will find something he loves.

-Oh by the way, the beaches in Djerba are gorgeous!
-They are very clean, have white sand and turquoise blue water.
+Oh, by the way, the beaches in Djerba are gorgeous!
+They are very clean and have white sand and turquoise blue water.
 Has something of the Caribbean, only it costs a fraction.

 Table of content

 - 1Table of content